Ethan-t-n/youtube_music_link_generator/README.md

 2. Open your terminal and go into the youtube_music_link_generator directory.
 3. Install gems by running `gem install google-api-client` in your terminal.
 4. Change into the lib directory.
 5. Register for your [YouTube API key](console.cloud.google.com).
 IMPORTANT: Registering for your YouTube API key instructions will be down below.
-6. Stop here(Please complete registering for YouTube API Key steps down below before moving on to steps 7 and 8).
+6. Stop here for now (Please complete registering for YouTube API Key steps down below before moving on to steps 7 and 8).
 7. Run `rspec` to see test results as well as randomized link.
 8. copy randomized link and paste it into your browser.